jwmi/BayesianMixtures.jl/README.md

 This package is released under an MIT license (with the exception of Peter Green's Nmix code and John D. Cook's random number generators).
 See [LICENSE.md](LICENSE.md).

 Please cite the following publication if you use this package in your research:
 J. W. Miller and M. T. Harrison.
-Mixture models with a prior on the number of components. *Journal of the American Statistical Association*, 2017.
-(In press) http://arxiv.org/abs/1502.06241.
+Mixture models with a prior on the number of components. *Journal of the American Statistical Association*, Vol. 113, 2018, pp. 340-356.

 ## References